vbourachot/glacier-cli/README.md

 - Reconcile filesystem changes vs cache, and automatically update/upload modified/new files
 - Support uploading/deleting multiple files
 - Incorporate checksums in exisitng sync operation (cache rebuild)
-- TODO: Test - this is alpha at this point

 Example
 -------